What is a Free-Warrior?

 In the historical context, a distinction is made between the ancient Free-Warriors and the Free-Warriors of modernity:

-The first Free-Warriors were the Gleeh Gauw Piehnong or Gleeh-Warriors, who fought against the occupation by the Chinese around 2500 BC.
+The first Free-Warriors were the Gleeh Gauw Piehnong or Gleeh warriors, who rose around 2500 BC. against the occupation by the Chinese.
 In later times, free paramilitary forces and mercenaries were called Free-Warriors.
 They did not belong to the regular military, but fought as guerrillas for the freedom of the country.

 The era of the ancient Free-Warriors ended with the execution of King Tak Sin in 1782 A.D., which resulted in a serious change of power.
 The existence of the ancient Free-Warriors and their significance for the history of Southeast Asia was eradicated from the history books.
 The remaining Free-Warriors retreated underground.